 If you’re putting a stop to paying for items for your grown child or to transition specific “adult” items to their responsibility, create a written timeline and share it with your child.
 Giving them specifics about when they are expected to do what will remove any ambiguity about whose responsibilities are whose.
 This also models a concrete way of doing business.

 Perhaps you’re conflating enabling with caretaking; instead of positioning your children to do tasks for themselves, you do it because it’s how you believe you show care and affection.
-When our role as caretaker becomes too much about us and less about what the child actually needs, we transition from caretaker to enabler.
+When our role as caretaker becomes too much about us and less about what the child actually needs, we transition from caretaker to an enabler parent.
 Do an honest self-evaluation of where you might fall on this spectrum.

 9. Learn More About Codependency